 MyData Platform Online Personal Data Access and Authorized Data Exchange

-Household Registration/Land Administration Related Applications (Depending on each city/county and system support)
+Household Registration/Land Administration Related Applications (Depending on support from each city/county or system)

-Various Government Portal Logins (According to website announcements)
+Login to Various Government Portal Websites (According to website announcements)

 Increase Transfer Limit